JuliaLang/julia/doc/src/manual/types.md

 values, and converting non-allowable values to missing values.

-While `map` and `filter` are useful in specific cases, by far the most useful higher-order function is [`broadcast`](@ref), which can handle a wide variety of cases.
+While `map` and `filter` are useful in specific cases, by far the most useful higher-order function is [`broadcast`](@ref), which can handle a wide variety of cases, including making existing operations work and propagate `Nullable`s.

-`broadcast` can be thought of as a way to make existing operations work on multiple data simultaneously and propagate nulls.
 An example will motivate the need for `broadcast`.
 Suppose we have a function that computes the greater of two real roots of a quadratic equation, using the quadratic formula:

 ```julia